YassinEldeeb/estimation-bot/README.md

 ## What's estimation?
 The card game Estimation is a trick-taking game where you score points by correctly predicting the amount of tricks you will take each round.

->🌟 It's a strategy based game that requires a lot of thinking and practising.
+>🌟 It's a strategy based game that requires a lot of thinking, practising and a bit of luck 🍀

 ## What'll this bot do?
 Try beating my dad who's considered as a master at this game 😁